Highway (2014 Hindi film): India

 Deepanjali Pal for Firstpost writes, "A journey with Alia Bhatt and many road bumps."
 According to critic Gayatri Sankar for Zee News, "Highway emerges as a clear winner.
 It is not meant for movie goers who enter the theatre hoping to see some bizarre fight sequences, masaledar drama, naach-gaana or intense love-making scenes.
 Nonetheless, if you are looking forward to seeing a really hatke love story then Highway is your destination."
 She gave the film 3.5 stars out of 5.

 Overseas

 Priya Joshi of Digital Spy gave it 4 (out of 5) stars: "It's exemplary filmmaking, and the hope is that audiences will take a detour from the confines of commercial Bollywood and embrace this wholly edifying experience.
 Highway will move you in ways you would have never expected."
 Sneha May Francis for Emirates 24/7 wrote, "Barring a sluggish narrative and a few continuity slip-ups, Imitiaz’s movie promises remarkable performances.
 Highway is a road less traveled, and one that we think you must embark on.
 It's a bumpy ride, no doubt, but one that's set in the right direction."
 Deborah Young for The Hollywood Reporter stated that "Soul-lifting visuals and a score by A. R. Rahman help, but can't save, a pat drama."
 Viji Alles for UKAsian wrote, "a road-trip movie that not only gives a triumphant two-fingered salute to many films of the genre but to Bollywood convention as well."
-Rachel Saltz for The New York Times putforth, "Mr. Ali’s story, though, wanders too long and too far, sometimes coming off like a forced mash-up of “It Happened One Night” and “Patty Hearst.”
+Rachel Saltz for The New York Times putforth, "Mr. Ali’s story, though, wanders too long and too far, sometimes coming off like a forced mash-up of It Happened One Night (1934) and Patty Hearst (1988).
 No wonder the film can't sustain a tone, wavering between realism and Bollywood hokum."
 Assigning the film 3.5 out of 5 stars, critic Manjusha Radhakrishnan for Gulf News stated, "It's gritty in parts and unrealistic in some (which hostage would break out into a hip-hop dance on wasteland).
 But watch this one for Bhatt and Hooda.
 They are at their vulnerable, rugged best.
 Plus, if you are in the mood to see India in its raw, unpolished state, Highway can be an exhilarating ride."
 Critic Zachary Wigon for The Village Voice commented, "Imtiaz Ali's Highway is nothing if not erratic in its narrative delivery — though its fascinating thematic concern remains fixed throughout."
-He summarized the film - Indian 1 Percenter Kidnapped!
+He summarized the film - 'Indian 1 Percenter Kidnapped!
 Then She Falls in Love!
-It's Bollywood.."
-Ronnie Scheib for Variety said, "Life is literally a highway for kidnapper and victim in this engaging and atypical improvised Bollywood road movie."
+It's Bollywood..'"
+Ronnie Scheib for Variety said, "Life is literally a highway for kidnapper and victim in this engaging and atypical improvised Bollywood road dilm."
 At critic Roger Joseph Ebert's website where the film receives 2.5 stars (out of 4) critic-cum-journalist Danny Bowes wrote, "Highway might be a very good movie indeed.
 Instead, it's an inconsistent, if intermittently splendorous, work.
 There are, to be perfectly clear, far worse things in life."